defi0-app-dev/m0-m1-dynamic-calc/README.md

 ### Required Secrets

-The following secrets need to be configured in your GitHub repository settings:
+The following secrets must be configured in your GitHub repository settings (Settings > Secrets > Actions):

 - `VERCEL_AUTH_TOKEN`: Your Vercel authentication token
 - `VERCEL_ORG_ID`: Your Vercel organization ID
 - `VERCEL_PROJECT_ID`: Your Vercel project ID

+These exact names must be used when adding the secrets to your repository.

 To obtain these values:
 1. Get your Vercel token from your account settings